Linear groups and computation: Computing with virtually solvable linear groups

 \begin{remark} $G_\varrho$ in Theorem~\ref{WJAThm}~(ii) is Zariski-connected (see Subsection~\ref{ZDAndAG}). \end{remark}

 Theorem~\ref{WJAThm} is proved in \cite[Lemma 9]{Dixon85} for $\F = \Q$.
 This was background for the algorithm in \cite{BettinaBjorn} to test virtual solvability over $\Q$.
-The Monte-Carlo algorithm of \cite{Beals1} to decide the Tits alternative over $\Q$ relies on solvability testing of matrix groups over finite fields~\cite{Luks}.
+The Monte Carlo algorithm of \cite{Beals1} to decide the Tits alternative over $\Q$ relies on solvability testing of matrix groups over finite fields~\cite{Luks}.